Ask Chef Dennis

 overhead shot of sliced ricotta chocolate chip cake

-What caught my attention about this torta was the cake itself, I’ve made layer cakes stuffed with cannoli filling before and they were delicious, but they were traditional layer cakes.
+What caught my attention about this torta was the cake itself, I’ve made layer cakes stuffed with my cannoli recipe before and they were delicious, but they were traditional layer cakes.
 The difference with this cake was the batter.

 What Ingredients do I need to make a Ricotta Chocolate Chip Cake?